CTYue/springboot-redbook/README.md

-In this branch, you need to learn;
+In this branch,
-* in PostServiceImpl, define 2 private methods.
-   * mapToEntity
-   * mapToDTO
-* add package exception
-  * ResourceNotFoundException
+* create util package and under this package create AppConstants class
-* add RUD operations in service layer and controller layer.
+* in PostController and PostService, remove old getAllPosts();

-**User Postman to call each API to check the response.**
+* add pageable getAllPosts()

+**Practice pageable Api**